mmardini/LiteElementsHack/README.md

 -------------
 * HTML Templates: The templates (`BatteryWifiMonitor\templates\`) use Django's template inheritance to avoid repetition of HTML and to load only the needed Javascript code for each task.
+The battery meter uses a pure CSS solution rather than an HTML5 `meter` element for backward browser compatibility.
 * Javascript: `BatteryWifiMonitor\static\js\wifi.js` and
 `BatteryWifiMonitor\static\js\battery.js` conatin the jQuery code that gets the initial JSON and the subsequent updates JSON and display the data in WiFi